JustinPatenaude/balticathletics/products/volleyball.md

     - Designed for easy set up and break down
     - Used as a permanent indoor training tool for volleyball teams and classrooms
     - CROSSNET sold separately
+- title: Crossnet Doubles Net (Add-on)
+  image: "/crossnet-doubles-net-add-on-874889.jpg"
+  price: 79
+  description: "Pick a partner!
+CROSSNET is now a team sport, just double the length
+    and double the fun!
+Gameplay now allows for three hits per team. \n\n8-PERSON
+    GAME: 4 teams compete with up to 3 hits per side to get the ball over the net and become the king or queen of the court \n23-FOOT LONG NET: Extra large net grows the size of each square to 11.5 x 11.5 feet to allow for plenty of room\nORIGINAL SET REQUIRED: Our add-on net is conveniently interchangeable with the original set and is required for use *"
 - title: CLEARANCE - Cosom CX-700095-00 Foam Multipurpose/Volleyball Ball - 7.5"
   image: "/2020-03-30 11.33.27.jpg"
   price: 4